threeequarter/rag-terminal/README.md

 - Verify the LLM model is properly loaded
 - Check network connectivity to Nexa server
 - Ensure sufficient system resources

+### Documents not loading
+- Ensure the file path is a valid Windows absolute path (e.g., `C:\path\to\file.txt`)
+- Check that the file/directory exists and is accessible
+- Verify the file format is supported
+- Review debug logs: `rag-debug-YYYY-MM-DD.log` next to the executable

+### Path detection not working
+- Path must be a Windows absolute path starting with drive letter (e.g., `C:\`, `D:\`)
+- Path should not contain invalid Windows filename characters (`< > | " * ?`)
+- Try wrapping path in quotes if it contains spaces

+### Debug logs
+- Log files are created next to the executable as `rag-debug-YYYY-MM-DD.log`
+- Logs include detailed tracing of document loading, embedding generation, and search operations
+- Use logs to troubleshoot issues with document processing and path detection

 ## Development